 This large hank is designed to wrap around your head to shield from sun, sand, and other elements.
 Wear as a scarf to keep warm.
 Each Saw Shemagh has a subdued storage slot storing a quick deploying length of Kevlar Utility Thread (K.U.T.) to be used as a friction saw for cutting wood or escaping restraints.
 Use K.U.T. as cordage in building a shelter or as a makeshift fishing line.
-The storage slot is kept secured with a Ferro button which doubles as Firestarter.
+The storage slot is kept secured with an optional Ferro button which doubles as Firestarter.
 The frayed edges of the hank are composed of highly flammable linen threading making a versatile tinder for emergency firecraft.

 Single layer soft woven material(linen/cotton) with a Kevlar Utility Thread hidden in a hideaway corner pocket.
 This oversized shemagh can serve as protection from sun, dust, and sand when worn as a mask or as a makeshift tourniquet, bandage, and signal flag.
 Includes tethered/worn effect on borders which double as fire tinder.